pranav-ap/udacity_driver/README.md

 ## Usage

-In order to use the model and drive the car, run the following command:
+To use the model and drive the car, run the following command:

 ```
 python .\run.py drive